rkanagy/PLAIBA-ANTLR-Chapter1/src/README.md

 The function main is located in the file [BasicEvaluator](BasicEvaluator.java).
 This file contains the main Read-Eval-Print Loop which gets input from the user, that consists of a set of lines containing one expression or function definition.
-The expressions or function definitions entered by the user are then parsed and evaluated.
+The expressions or function definitions entered by the Updated README.md in the src folder to fix a few formatting issues with the last paragraph.user are then parsed and evaluated.
 Expressions are evaluated to a single Integer value and displayed as output.
 Function definitions are then parsed and then added to list of function definitions available to subsequent expressions entered, and its name is displayed